EricvanLessen/devops-ci-cd-practice-projects/README.md

 A VPC can be described as your own “private section” of AWS: True.
 Scalability is the ability of a system to increase AND decrease size based on demand: False.

-# AWS DevOps CI/CD - Code Pipeline, Elastic Beanstalk and Mocha, Node.js

-(AWS Code pipeline)[./aws-code-pipeline.png]

-The pipeline pulls the source code from the git repository.
-Then it tests and builds the application.
-Then the pipeline deploys the application to the production environment.

-For this course, set up an AWS account and create a Beanstalk webapplication.